 Buckskin Gulch is over 40 miles in length from Wire Pass to Lee’s Ferry, but most will day hike into the slot canyon for an unspecified distance before turning around and doubling total distance on the hike back to Wire Pass.

 It is not possible to list how long the Buckskin Gulch hike is because everyone will hike a different distance.
+But what we can tell you is that Buckskin Gulch is included in our list of best Utah hikes no matter how far you decide to go.

 There aren’t many obvious landmarks to use for turnaround points inside the slot canyon.
 Buckskin Gulch Overlook is a point above the slot canyon looking down into the crack for hikers on The Wave trail.